News / Analysis

 Meanwhile, half-way around the world, HSBC chairman Mark Tucker warned US officials that a UK ban on Huawei 5G technology could lead to Chinese reprisals against the bank.

-HSBC, which began its life as a receptacle for opium war profits in the 19th Century, recently decided to express support for China’s security laws in Hong Kong.
+HSBC, which began its life as a receptacle for opium war profits in the 19th Century, recently decided to express The price level that traders believe represents the lowest value an asset can reach.
+At this point, ... for China’s A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. laws in Hong Kong.

 Despite that, European indexes were upbeat as the week ended, Spain’s IBEX leading with a 4% rise with Switzerland’s SMI pulling up the rear at 1.14%.